 You can take advantage of the jump shot creator by using it to make an animation that will help you hit the shot meter accurately.

-Assign Jump Shot 53 to the lower base, Release 58 to upper release 1, and Release 138 to upper release 2.
+To create the easiest jumpshot to green, assign Jump Shot 53 to the lower base, Release 58 to upper release 1, and Release 138 to upper release 2.
 The resulting jumpshot may not be the aesthetically pleasing, but these styles create visual glitches in the shot animation that will let you easily track when to release the ball accurately.

 Best Jumpshot for Quick Release

 There are several upsides to creating a jumpshot with a quick release.
 It is less likely to get blocked by opponents or have the shot percentage penalized when defenders are given the chance to close out.

 The Dwyane Wade lower base is one of the jump shot animations with the fastest release.
 You can then use the Rudy Gay and Release 146 for the upper release 1 and upper release 2 with a 60/40 blend.
 The resulting jumper will have a low jump and quick execution.